xiaogdgenuine/webpack-prefetcher/README.md

 # webpack-prefetcher
-A babel-plugin to let u take over prefetch control from webpack
+A babel plugin to let u take over prefetch control from webpack